chaos-mesh/chaos-mesh/README.md

 - pod-kill: The selected pod is killed (ReplicaSet or something similar may be needed to ensure the pod will be restarted).
 - pod-failure: The selected pod will be unavailable in a specified period of time.
+- container-kill: The selected container is killed in the selected pod.
 - netem chaos: Network chaos such as delay, duplication, etc.
 - network-partition: Simulate network partition.
 - IO chaos: Simulate file system faults such as I/O delay, read/write errors, etc.